raycast/extensions/docs/basics/check-pr.md

 ---
-description: Learn how to review a contribution from a PR opened by a contributor.
+description: Learn how to review a contribution from a Pull Request opened by a contributor.
 ---

-# Checkout PR
+# Review an extension in a Pull Request

-All updates to an extension is made through a [Pull Request](https://github.com/raycast/extensions/pulls) - if you need to review that the PR works as expected, then you can checkout the fork within a few seconds.
+All updates to an extension are made through a [Pull Request](https://github.com/raycast/extensions/pulls) - if you need to review whether the Pull Request works as expected, then you can checkout the fork within a few seconds.

 ## Steps

 1) Open a terminal window
-2) Navigate to a folder where you want the extension to land
+2) Navigate to a folder where you want the repository to land
-3) Run the above commands
+3) Run the below commands

-_There is a few things you'll need to find and insert manually in below snippet_
+_There are a few things you'll need to find and insert manually in the snippet below_

 **{FORK_URL}**